 Within these three categories, students will learn:

 - The merits of scholarship and the expectations of joining the Babson community.

 - The Babson resources that provide personal and academic support.

 - The importance of ethics and social responsibility.

-The First-Year Seminar program is a mandatory weekly seminar designed to provide students with a smooth transition into their first year, provide valuable insight into enriching academic and cocurricular opportunities for students to take advantage of at Babson, and serve as a multifaceted recourse on a variety of subjects such as, time management, ethics, and diversity.
+The First-Year Seminar program is a mandatory weekly seminar designed to provide students with a smooth transition into their first year, provide valuable insight into enriching academic and co-curricular opportunities for students to take advantage of at Babson, and serve as a multifaceted recourse on a variety of subjects such as, time management, identity, and diversity.
 Your first-year experience is an important milestone toward an enriching four years of college.
 We wish you the best of luck as your college career begins!